rhit-lahmanjh/Sky_Guardian/README.md

 We used the following materials for this project:
 - 2 Tello EDU drones
 - Router
+- Tello mission pads
 - etc.

 ## Setting up drones and router
 ## How to run requirements
+## Setting up the Mission Pads
+This section will include a graphic as to how to setup the mission pad layout, and point to the correct section of code (Currently in SensoryState.py, but should likely be moved) where they can create custom mission pad layouts.

 # Examples
 ## Creating a reactive behavior to an object
+## Adding a new button to the GUI
+## Adding a custom State

 # Supplemental Documentation
 # Troublehooting resources
 + [Tello Drone User Manual](https://dl-cdn.ryzerobotics.com/downloads/Tello/Tello%20User%20Manual%20v1.4.pdf)